-Board Composition and Responsibilities
+Board Composition And Responsibilities

-As at the date of this Annual Report, the Board comprises ten Directors (eight male, two female): the Chairman, two Executive Directors and seven Independent Non-executive Directors ("INEDs").
-The number of INEDs exceeds the Listing Rules requirement that INEDs shall represent at least one-third of the Board.
+As at the date of this Annual Report, the Board comprises ten Directors (two of whom are female): the Chairman, two Executive Directors and seven Independent Non-executive Directors ("INEDs").
+The number of INEDs exceeds the Listing Rules requirement that INEDs shall represent at least onethird of the Board.
 The Board of Directors has expertise in the areas of shipping, commodities, accounting, corporate finance, financial services, law and marine technology and is collectively responsible for directing and supervising the affairs of the Group.
-The roles and responsibilities of each Board member are clearly set out on the Company's website and their biographical details are set out in the "Our Directors" section of this Annual Report.
+The biographical details of each Board member are set out in the "Our Directors" section of this Annual Report.

 All Directors have disclosed to the Company the number and nature of offices they hold in Hong Kong or overseas listed companies or organisations and other significant commitments, as well as the identity of such public companies or organisations.
-During the year ended 31 December 2019, all Directors have given sufficient time and attention to the Group's affairs.
+During the year ended 31 December 2020, all Directors have given sufficient time and attention to the Group's affairs.
 In accordance with the Company's Bye-laws, at each annual general meeting ("AGM") one-third of the Directors for the time being (rounded up if the number is not a multiple of three) shall retire from office by rotation on the basis that every Director should retire at least once every three years.